 What’s the point of offering all the granular customization, if publishers can’t see the impact clearly.
 We provide a unified analytics dashboard that pulls in data from all the bidder partners and presents them in one place.
 You can see ad impressions, revenues of the bidders among other actionable insights.

-If you are still asking – “is that all your wrapper can do?”, then let us know what you are looking for in the comments.
+If you are still asking – “is that all your header bidding wrapper can do?”, then let us know what you are looking for in the comments.
 Because, we likely have the feature in our platform (I haven’t listed each and every feature in this article).
 After all, we’ve been serving hundreds of sites and if we see a consistent requirement, it’ll turn out to be a in-built feature soon.